-Prudence - The standard of prudence to be used by investment personnel shall be the "Prudent Investor Rule," and shall be applied in the context of managing the overall portfolio at all times:
+Prudence - The standard of prudence to be used by investment personnel shall be the "Prudent Investor Rule", and shall be applied in the context of managing the overall portfolio at all times:

 Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering, in priority order, the probable safety and liquidity of their capital as well as the probable income to be derived.
 Investment personnel acting in accordance with this policy and exercising due diligence shall be relieved of personal liability for an individual security's credit risk or market price changes, provided deviations from expectations are promptly reported and appropriate action is taken to control adverse consequences.

 Ethics and Conflict of Interest - Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program or that could impair their ability to make impartial decisions.
-Investment officials and personnel shall disclose to the Port's General Counsel any material financial interests in financial institutions that conduct business with the Port, and shall further disclose any personal financial/investment positions that could be related to the performance of the Port's portfolio.
+Investment officials and personnel shall disclose to the Port's General Counsel any material financial interests in financial institutions that could be related to the performance of the Port's portfolio.